tideflow-io/tideflow-docs/docs/services-agent.md

 ---
 id: services-agent
-title: Tideflow's agent
+title: Self-hosted runner
 ---

-Tideflow's Agent is a micro software you can install in your own premises (your own computer, your company's servers, etc) where Tideflow can run some of your workflow's tasks.
+Tideflow's Self-hosted Runner is a micro software you can install in your own premises (your own computer, your company's servers, etc) where Tideflow can run some of your workflow's tasks.